saurabhgupta0/Diwali-sales-analysis/README.md

 (its an online shopping store where you can buy product based on you requirements) dataset taken from Kaggle.com

+problem statement

+which gender type and what location should we target in order to generate maximum revenue? which product category having high demand across india?

 overview:

 •	Performed data cleaning and manipulation